reportportal/docs/src/md/src/TipsAndTricks/index.md

 Put `rp.mode=debug` in all `reportportal.properties` files.

-For Jenkins executions, overload this param via command line as `rp.mode=default`
+For Jenkins executions, overload this param via the command line as `rp.mode=default`,

-So all local launches will be in debug, all Jenkins – in launches.
+so that all local launches will be in debug, all Jenkins – in launches.

 **Option 3:**

-Combine _option #2_ and _opition #3_, via launch name.
+Combine _option #2_ and _opition #3_, in the launch name.

 `rp.launch=xxx` saved in all `reportportal.properties` files.

-For Jenkins executions, overload this param via command line as `rp.launch=yyy`
+For Jenkins executions, overload this param via the command line as `rp.launch=yyy`

-Auto-analysis will use only `yyy` launches for review.
+The auto-analysis will use only `yyy` launches for review.

-Use filter, based on `yyy` name for widgets.
+Use filter, based on your `yyy` name for widgets.